 Denifanstat, formerly known as TVB-2640, an oral, once-daily pill, is our selective FASN inhibitor currently being developed for the treatment of NASH.
 Following a robust translational research program in multiple preclinical models that demonstrated FASN inhibition reduced liver fat, decreased inflammatory cells and molecules and blunted fibrosis and a proof-of-mechanism Phase 1b clinical trial that demonstrated inhibition of hepatic DNL in humans, we initiated two Phase 2 clinical trials in patients with NASH: FASCINATE-1 and FASCINATE-2.
-The FASCINATE-1 Phase 2 clinical trial examined multiple doses of denifanstat, ranging from 25mg to 75mg daily, administered for 12 weeks compared to placebo in 142 patients in the United States and China.
+The completed FASCINATE-1 Phase 2 clinical trial examined multiple doses of denifanstat, ranging from 25mg to 75mg daily, administered for 12 weeks compared to placebo in 142 patients in the United States and China.
 Denifanstat caused a rapid and robust reduction in liver fat that was statistically significant in the 50mg cohort, as well as improvements in inflammatory, fibrotic and cardiometabolic components of the disease in this short time period, and was generally well tolerated at dose levels of 25mg and 50mg once daily in these diverse populations.
 The 50mg dose was selected for further study.

-Our FASCINATE-2 Phase 2b clinical trial examined the impact of 50mg denifanstat for one year on the liver of biopsy confirmed NASH patients with moderate to advanced fibrosis (F2-F3).
-In January 2024, we announced positive topline results at week 52 from our FASCINATE-2 Phase 2b clinical trial.
-The FASCINATE-2 Phase 2b clinical trial achieved statistically significant results on primary and multiple secondary endpoints at week 52 in 168 NASH patients, including statistically significant improvements in NASH resolution without worsening of fibrosis with \geq 2-point reduction in NAS (denifanstat 36% vs. placebo 13%, p=0.0022), and \geq 2-point reduction in NAS without worsening of fibrosis (denifanstat 52% vs. placebo 20%, p=0.0001).
-Denifanstat-treated patients also showed statistically significant fibrosis improvement by \geq 1 stage with no worsening of NASH (denifanstat 41% vs. placebo 18%, p=0.0051), and also showed statistical significance in fibrosis improvement by an independent approach of AI digital pathology-based qfibrosis assessment.
-Analyses of liver fat showed a greater proportion of MRI-PDFF \geq 30% responders relative to placebo (denifanstat 65% vs. placebo 21%, p<0.0001).
-In November 2022, we announced an interim analysis of non-invasive biomarkers from the earliest 52 patients enrolled in the trial after 26 weeks of dosing.
+In September 2022, we completed enrollment of our FASCINATE-2 Phase 2b clinical trial, which will examine the impact of 50mg denifaristat for one year on the liver of biopsy confirmed NASH patients with moderate to advanced fibrosis (F2-F3).
+In November 2022, we announced an interim analysis of noninvasive biomarkers from the earliest 52 patients enrolled in the trial after 26 weeks of dosing.
 These results confirmed and extended the conclusions of the FASCINATE-1 trial in a more advanced population of NASH patients.
 In this interim cohort, 67% of patients treated with denifanstat reduced their liver fat by 30% or more, and 45% of these responders reduced their liver fat by 50% or more.
-Published studies have shown that NASH patients who reduce their liver fat by 30% or more, known as responders, are much more likely to have improved liver histology than those who do not achieve this goal.
+Third-party studies have shown that NASH patients who reduce their liver fat by 30% or more, known as responders, are much more likely to have improved liver histology than those who do not achieve this goal.
 Denifanstat also showed a statistically significant decrease of 16.5 U/L (p<0.05), or 25%, in levels of ALT, a marker of hepatic inflammation and damage, and a statistically significant decrease of 0.34 (p<0.05) in ELF score.
 Decreases in ELF score suggest reduced levels of fibrosis.
 In addition to decreases in LDL-cholesterol, comprehensive improvements across biomarkers of liver fat, inflammation and fibrosis were consistent with those seen in the earlier FASCINATE-1 trial.
+We believe these robust improvements in multiple measures of liver health will be reflected in patient liver biopsies to be collected at the end of the trial.
+However, interim clinical trial results may not be indicative of future results.
+We expect to announce topline biopsy results in the first quarter of 2024.